 with Tomato Onion Jam & Potato Wedges

 Cheeseburgers are pretty much a perfect food.
-Beef patty, a slice of cheese, maybe a squeeze of ketchup—that’s all you need for a good one.
-For a GREAT one, however, it’s best to leave it to the pros (aka our chefs) who settle for nothing less.
-Here, they’re bringing the good vibes by topping beef patties with nutty gouda.
-The cheesy patties are then sandwiched between toasty buns along with tomato onion jam and a smoky special sauce.
-Oh, and did we mention there’s potato wedges (aka oven fries) on the side?
-Goodbye, just-plain-good burgers!
+A beef patty, a slice of cheese, maybe a squeeze of ketchup—that’s all you need for a good one.
+For a GREAT one it’s best to leave it to the pros (aka our chefs).
+Here, they’re bringing the good vibes by topping beef patties with nutty gouda, then sandwiching them between toasty buns along with tomato onion jam and a smoky special sauce.
+Oh, and did we mention there’s potato wedges on the side?

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Chicken Stock Concentrate

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Halve, peel, and thinly slice onion.
 Dice tomato. • In a small bowl, combine mayonnaise, sour cream, and a pinch of paprika (you’ll use the rest later).
 Season with salt and pepper; set aside.

 • Toss potatoes on a baking sheet with a large drizzle of oil, salt, and pepper. • Roast on top rack until browned and crispy, 20-25 minutes.